wpengine/wpengine-coding-standards/README.md

 ## About

-WP Engine WordPress Coding Standards
+WP Engine Coding Standards for WordPress

 ## Requirements